 In essence, the government should play a protectionist role in shielding the local economy from the effects of globalization that separates producers and consumers and introduces powerful middlemen.
 However, the same government should also not itself become the middleman.
 The role of the government is local as far as the shielding of the local economy is concerned.
 The role of the government is global in enabling an active role in the transfer of technology.
 All knowledge can be globalized and sourced from where the most efficient form of knowledge exists, but the conversion of this knowledge into a consumable product must be local.

 The Philosophical Basis of the New System

 Knowledge—i.e. concepts and processes—are not physical and local entities.
-A concept or a process transcends their individual instantiations and are, therefore “abstract”.
+A concept or a process transcends its individual instantiations and is, therefore “abstract”.
 The “abstract” entities can be globalized—because they never were local anyway—while the “contingent” entities have to be localized because they are always local.
 The philosophical basis of the system is that knowledge is global while material objects are local.

 Globalized trade, thus, should involve the exchange of ideas and methods, while localized trade involves the exchange of products and services.
 The globalized trade exchanges new abstractions while the localized trade exchanges the instances of such abstractions.
 The people involved in the local and global trade are quite different because the exchange of products needs producers and consumers who will operate with their material senses, while the exchange of ideas and methods involves those who must operate with their material minds and intellects.